denten-books/plain-text/1-chapter.md

 ultimately posed a threat for human survival.
 On this view, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its automatons from the past.
-The only way to compete with the robot was for him to expand the human cultural capacity for creation.
+The only way to compete with the robot was for him was to expand the human cultural capacity for creation.
 The biological being has only this one advantage over the zootechnical animal: spontaneity.
-But the capacity for free will and for creation has to be continuously guarded against lethargy and advanced through training.
-The machines of yore ease the burden of creation.
-In reducing labor, they enfeeble the creative capacity.
+But the capacity for freedom has to be continuously guarded against lethargy, Moreno argued.
+The machines of yore ease the burden of creativity.
+In reducing labor, they enfeeble the capacity for poiesis.
 Moreno's therapy practice was therefore built on the principle of spontaneity training, aimed at the construction of communities that acknowledge and preserve individual agency.
-As far as I can tell from the records, the practice involved group improvisation, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].
+As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].

-I leave Moreno here, with thoughts of hydrogen bombs and books occupying the same plane of mechanization.
-The book does make for an excellent robot.
-If a conversation is a temporary communicative link between two people, a book is a device for delayed conversation.
-It affects targets at a distance, decoupling readers and writers in time and space.
-We are habituated to see the book as a simple thing made of ink, cloth, and paper.
-It was never that simple.
-In this chapter, my aim is to encounter the book anew as a complex system.
-The device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.
+I leave Moreno's text here, with perplexing thoughts of hydrogen bombs and books occupying the same plane of analysis.
+How can a book be compared to a
+gun: one an instrument of peace and edification, the other of war and destruction?
+When considered in the contemporary context, several features of Moreno's provocation come into a sharper relief.

+I locate first in the symbolic, representational nature of robotics.
+It is an odd way to phrase it, but we would reasonably say that a bomb signifies malicious intent.
+Following the new critics, it has become unfashionable to speak of similarly of intention in literary studies.
+When it comes to books, the critical intuition is to treat any conjecture about authorial intent as a fallacy [@wimsatt_verbal_1954].
+But when it comes to war, our intuitions are reversed.
+To understand an act of aggression is to assign responsibility and to draw inference about its intentions.
+Moreno asks us to confront the book once again as a volitional object.
+Even if we cannot "read" the author's mind, we can similarly assign a measure of agency to the author.
+Failing an account of causes and effects involved, we are left to ascribe volition to inanimate objects and meaning making to chance.
+The intentional fallacy frees the critic to concentrate on the pertinent and readily observable attributes of the text.
+But it also obscures agency, imbuing the letter with an anthropomorphic quality, sliding into active voice, where texts mean and languages "speak themselves."[^ln1-auto]

+The above is not meant to buoy the notion of authorial intent.
+Rather, Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of displaced agency, a problem long in the background of Western liberal thought.[^ln1-consensus] In this light, the contemporary cultural anxiety about artificial intelligence and robotics comprises a part of larger problematics related to action delayed in time an space by symbolic means.
+The technology of the word decouples readers from writers.
+Once decoupled, such seemingly autonomous actors clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
+It is again a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
+In Moreno's words we hear more than an echo of Marx's fetishism of commodities, by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
+Moreno arrives at a similar conclusion by another logic.
+In drawing some of the earliest examples of social network analysis maps, he finds and objects to the presence of things in the position of social actors.

-If the book, as Moreno suggested, was always a strange robot, it is all the more strange as a device that draws electricity.
+Moreno helps us see the book in a new light.
+If it was always, as he writes, a in part, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity.
 When in the 1930s one could view Moreno book--bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
 The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and media theorists.
 What looks like a book today indeed can function as a gun and a trigger.
 I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.